Filene's: Legacy

 When Filene's closed, the Boston Landmarks Commission voted unanimously to protect the two oldest buildings that housed Filene's, the main 1912 store and a 1905 former glassware and china seller's building on the opposite corner.
 Two newer buildings, built in 1951 and 1973, were demolished in 2008.

 Surprisingly, though many Bostonians felt a sense of loss, the public did not protest the closing, unlike that of Marshall Field's in Chicago, and Kaufmann's in Pittsburgh.
 Boston had already lost many local companies to larger companies in the region, especially New York City, including The New York Timess acquisition of the Boston Globe and the subsumption of the Bank of Boston and Fleet Bank into Bank of America.
-The Boston Landmarks Commission only protected the façade of each buildings, allowing developers to rip out the building's interior, including the original paneling installed in 1912.
+The Boston Landmarks Commission only protected the façade of each building, allowing developers to rip out the buildings' interiors, including the original paneling installed in the main store.
 When the project ran out of money, the buildings were left completely gutted.

-In mid 2014, advertising and public relations company Havas opened offices for several of its divisions (including advertising agency Arnold Worldwide and media planning division Havas Media) in the former Filene's Department Store.
+In mid-2014, advertising and public relations company Havas opened offices for several of its divisions (including advertising agency Arnold Worldwide and media planning division Havas Media) in the former Filene's Department Store.
 Earlier that year, Irish fast fashion retailer Primark announced that they would open their first location in the United States in the since-renamed Burnham Building.
 The four-level, 77000 ft2 flagship store opened in September 2015, a mural inspired by the Filene's origin of the building was installed on the second floor.